carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-high-dim-modeling.md

           * Live-coding: implement backward elimination using mlxtend library (built in wrapper methods)
       * Embedded methods
           * Overview of ridge and lasso regression
-          * Live-coding: implement both ridge and lasso.
-Ask students to compare their performance
+          * Live-coding: implement both ridge and lasso using sklearn.
+Ask students to compare their performance.
-4. Wrap-up
+4. Model Interpretability / Wrap-up
+      * Interpretability: How to determine which features are most relevant in your model?
+          * Linear models: coefficient size
-      * Compare performance across all feature selection methods using a new dataset
+      * Compare performance across all feature selection methods using a new dataset.
+Questions to consider....
+          * Which feature selection method yielded the best performing model?
+          * When might you choose one feature selection over another?
+          *

 # Possible Datasets (internal use; will remove this later)
 1. Boston house prices dataset (sklearn)